Norbert515/flutter_ide/README.md

 can do which normal widgets can't and it's **being dragged** and **state being modified from external sources**.

+#### Possible solution

+Dart Kernel Transformers.
+TK

 ### Code preservation
 When editing widgets the code is run (source code doesn't matter any longer).
-When converting back the runtime object to source code
+When converting back the runtime object to source code information is lost.

-### State

-## Solution ideas
-I came up with a bunch of ideas and possible solutions for theses.
-In addition I implemented a few features.
-Though, keep in mind, it is very experimental and things are likely going to be need to be re written.
+For example take a look at this function:
+TK FUNCTION EXAMPLE

-### Widget source code -> interactive builder
+Passing in the source code TK

-### Code preservation

-### State